1- I hate cold popcorn served in French movie theatres (I miss hot salty buttered popcorn)

 - Most restaurants don’t open before 6:30 or 7:00 in the evening.

-17 – I hate bad or rude customer service (I miss good customer service)
+17 – I hate bad or rude customer service

-This is a really tricky thing to talk about because by saying good customer service does not exist, I am applying a blanket statement over all French service.
+This is a really tricky thing to talk about because by saying good customer service does not exist, I am applying a blanket statement about all French service.
 So let me qualify my statement.

 You see, after having lived in the US and Canada and several other countries, French service leaves something to be desired by my standards.